Summertime Blues (and Greens)

 - Green Beans: An often overlooked rock star veggie.
 When fresh, they bear no resemblance to the army green, mushy, out-of-a-can counterparts your mom used in some casserole.

 Want to find a way to eat not only seasonally, but locally to keep your dollars close to home?
 Find a farmer's market near you, and buy whatever they're selling!
 Farmer's markets are the best way to learn what's growing now in your area and expand your palate.
-Pick up something you've never seen, eaten or heard of, and look online for a recipe that appeals to you or feel free to email me, and I can give you some ideas.
+Pick up something you've never seen, eaten or heard of, and look online for a recipe that appeals to you.
 Having lived in LA for many years, I can tell you, Californians have it best when it comes to fresh produce year round.
 Here's a site to find one near you: http://www.localharvest.org.
 It also includes resources to find local CSA's, markets and Co-Ops in your area.

 The best advice I can give?
 Listen to your body.
 The healthier we become, the more in tune we'll be with signals from our inner guide, which is often, not coincidentally, in the gut.
 Stay tuned for more about Ayurveda as the months go on and summer lulls into Fall.
 But let's not think about that right now.
 Go out and enjoy!